yetzt/node-jpck/readme.md

 # jpck

-a streamable wrapper around mozjpeg. it's inspired by [mozjpeg-stream](https://www.npmjs.com/package/mozjpeg-stream), but without the weight of hundreds of dependencies and abandonnment security issues.
+a streamable wrapper around [js-mozjpegs jpegtran](https://www.npmjs.com/package/js-mozjpeg).

-make sure you have `mozjpeg` installed and `cjpeg` in your `$PATH`. otherwise the jpeg stream will be just passed through without modification.
+you can use all `jpegtran` command line options in the object passed to `jpck(options)`.

-you can use all `cjpeg` command line options in the object passed to `jpck(options)`.
+be aware that [js-mozjpeg](https://www.npmjs.com/package/js-mozjpeg) is blocking. with the limit option you can set a maximum number of bytes for the input jpeg to be optimized. larger jpegs will just be passe through.

 ## usage